-The national GP patient survey results were published in January 2016.
+The national GP patient survey results were published January 2016.
 The results showed the practice was performing in line with local and national averages.
-Two hundred and eighty eight survey forms were distributed and 106 were returned.
-This represented approximately 4% of the practice's patient list.
+Two hundred and ninety six survey forms were distributed and 101 were returned.
+This represented 2.3% of the practice's patient list.

-- 87% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 81% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 85%. - 91% of patients described the overall experience of this GP practice as good compared to the national average of 85%).
+- 83% of patients found it easy to get through to this practice by phone compared to the CCG average of 64% and national average of 73%. - 83% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average of 80% and national average of 85%. - 82% of patients described the overall experience of this GP practice as good compared to the CCG average of 78% and national average of 85%.

-• 84% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%).
+67% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the CCG average of 71% and national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 18 comment cards which were all positive about the standard of care received.
+We received 59 comment cards which were on the whole very positive about the standard of care received.
+Patients said that the service provided was excellent and some staff went above and beyond their expectations.
+Negative feedback was limited to comments about the premises requiring an upgrade, difficulties in accessing a preferred GP and long waiting times to be seen on arrival.

-We spoke with eight patients during the inspection.
-All eight patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with 10 patients during the inspection.
+All 10 patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.